Conklinj09/E-Commerce-Back-End/README.md

 # Description

-A basic web application that is able to make a get, post, and delete using bsic SCRUM methodology.
+A basic web application that is able to make a get, post, and delete using basic SCRUM methodology.
 We test the application with a localhost server known as Insomnia.

 # Table of Contents: